 Lie down on a soft surface, flat or propped up on pillows.
 Place baby on your chest or tummy, so that you are face-to-face.
 Always hold firmly for safety.
-This is not only a great alternative tummy time position, it also engages the child’s visual system and is a great bonding opportunity for parent and baby!
-Perfect addition to your Tummy Time Tips and Tricks!
+This is not only a great alternative tummy time position, it also engages the child’s visual system and is a great bonding opportunity for caregiver and baby!

 2. Eye Level Smile

 Get down level with baby to encourage eye contact.
-You can roll up blanket under the child’s chest and under arms for additional support.
-Using your own body, soft toy or links, once the child’s gaze is locked, slowly move object side to side and up and down, your baby will begin tracking while maintaining tummy time position!
+You can use Boppy pillow or roll up blanket under the child’s chest for additional support.
+Using your own body, toy or links, once the child’s gaze is locked, slowly move object side to side and up and down, your baby will begin tracking while maintaining tummy time position!

 3. Lap Soothe

 Place baby face down across your lap to burp or soothe them.
 A hand on baby’s bottom will help steady and calm them.

 4. Tummy Down Carry

 Position one hand under the tummy and between the legs and carry baby tummy down.
 Nestle baby close to your body.